 |School mission and unique qualities (as provided by the school):|

 Situated on 300 beautifully landscaped acres in the heart of North Carolina's Piedmont Triad, High Point University combines the warmth and intimacy of a small liberal arts college with the academic offerings and amenities of a large state university.
 With over 4,000 students representing 46 states and 27 countries, the High Point University student body is both diverse and dynamic.
 Most classes have enrollments of less than 25, allowing students to interact with instructors who are well-trained career teachers, not graduate assistants.
 Students may earn academic credit by participating in internships or by traveling abroad and studying in such locations as Australia, England, Guatemala, Italy, Mexico, Scotland, and China.
 High Point University also offers 14 NCAA Division I athletic programs and numerous extra-curricular opportunities, and is one of only 100 colleges and universities nationwide to be named to the Templeton Foundation's Honor Roll for Character-Building Colleges.

 |Religious affiliation||United Methodist|

 When applying to High Point University, it's important to note the application deadline is July 1, and the early action deadline and the early decision deadline are November 8 and November 1, respectively.
 Scores for either the ACT or SAT test are due August 15.
 The application fee at High Point University is $50.
-It is selective, with an acceptance rate of 64.5 percent and an early acceptance rate of 88.4 percent.
+It is selective, with an acceptance rate of 64.2 percent.